Award

 The evaluation criteria and scoring methodology should have been determined as part of the Develop Documents stage and published to tenderers in the Invitation to Tender (ITT) or PCS.

-The role of the procurement officer in the evaluation panel is to ensure an impartial and objective approach is taken to the evaluation of tenders.
+The role of the buyer in the evaluation panel is to ensure an impartial and objective approach is taken to the evaluation of tenders.
 Some suggested 'dos and don’ts':

 Do